fenok/cherry/README.md

 ### .gitignore initialization

 Now is a good time to create the `.gitignore` file.
 We don't have any code yet, but we can already ignore the OS-specific files.
 The easiest way to do so is to use [gitignore.io](https://gitignore.io).
 We want the project to work on macOS, Windows, and Linux.

+### IDE initialization

+The next logical step is to set up the IDE.
+We will use [WebStorm](https://www.jetbrains.com/webstorm/) (2021.2 at the time of writing).

+For now, we will rely on the automatically created `.idea/.gitignore`, and we will consult [the official support page](https://intellij-support.jetbrains.com/hc/en-us/articles/206544839-How-to-manage-projects-under-Version-Control-Systems) before adding any IDE files to VCS.